Hironha/rina/src/help.md

 Unmutes **Rina**.
 Has no effect if **Rina** is already unmuted

 **!queue**
 List all enqueued tracks.
 May not work correctly if the queue is too big

+**!now**
+Show current track title

+**!head**
+List top 20 enqueued tracks.